2022 Spring Grants Awarded

 $558 awarded

 These wave tanks will be used with a clear focus; we want our students to study tsunamis, understand how they form, test current solutions, and propose ways to minimize impacts.
 In using the tanks, students will test different existing solutions to protect communities from large waves.
 Then, they think about how well the solutions work to protect against tsunamis.
-This grant will provide students with the ability to collect quantitative data and test the effectiveness of tsunami mitigation designs.
-This will help them create a proposal for a community of stakeholders that is backed by evidence from their water tank investigations.
+This grant will allow students to collect quantitative data and test the effectiveness of tsunami mitigation designs.
+This will help them create a proposal for a community of stakeholders backed by evidence from their water tank investigations.

 High Noon